-If you are facing divorce or have been served with divorce papers, then you may have many questions.
+If you are facing divorce or have been served with divorce papers, you may have many questions.
 It is important that you retain skillful legal assistance that can provide you with answers and legal guidance when handling your case.
-The following are some of the more common questions that I am asked in regards to various family law issues:
+The following are some of the more common questions that I, Keith Friley, Attorney at Law, am asked in regard to various family law issues:

 The first thing you should do is to retain legal counsel.
 An attorney can provide you with answers, advice, and legal assistance throughout the divorce process.
 You will also have to decide whether you are going to fight for every inch in courtroom litigation or if you are willing to compromise through peaceful mediation.